On the Genealogy of Morality: Guilt and the creditor–debtor relation

+Punishment and taming

 In criminal law, punishment and the debtor/creditor relationship have been transferred onto the relation in which the individual stands to the community.
 The individual enjoys a number of benefits from communal life, the most obvious of which is protection from the hostile world outside the community: a pledge is made to the community and its mores and laws in return for this protection.
 If that pledge is broken the community, as the offended creditor, demands repayment.
 A warlike and survival-based community, dealing constantly with danger or scarcity, will be violent and merciless in its treatment of law-breakers.
 As a community's security and self-confidence increases, the harm of one individual's transgressions decreases correspondingly, and the continuance of the more harmonious state requires that excessively violent responses be controlled and regulated.
 The nature of such a community's penal law will involve a compromise between this requirement and the angry forces seeking blood and violence.
 Its principal way of achieving it is to separate the deed from the doer via the concept of 'the crime', a transformation of the actual deed into an abstract legal category implying a 'debt to society', a debt that is ultimately dischargeable through an appropriate 'punishment'.